Ibrahim-netizen/Statistical-analysis-on-Facebook-Metrics/README.md

 ### The Residual Plot
 ![Rplot02](https://user-images.githubusercontent.com/76513466/137340256-91338a5d-b690-40eb-bc72-425bf6c10d87.png)

 In order to determine normality graphically, we can use the output of a normal Q-Q Plot.
 If the data are normally distributed, the data points will be close to the diagonal line.
 If the data points stray from the line in an obvious non-linear fashion, the data are not normally distributed.
-As we can see from the normal Q-Q plot below, the data is normally distributed.
+As we can see from the normal Q-Q plot above, the data is normally distributed.

 ![Rplot03](https://user-images.githubusercontent.com/76513466/137340682-5887fc0b-502d-4611-9463-411cad0f8d36.png)